-If the country requires you to fill out an Immigration Form or other document when you arrive, be sure to keep it in a safe place (with your passport).
-You will be required to turn it in upon departure, or face being detained, fined, or having to get special permission to depart — and you will most likely miss your flight.
+If the country requires you to fill out an Immigration Form or other documents when you arrive, be sure to keep these with your passport.
+You will need to turn this form in upon departure or face being detained, fined, or having to get special permission to depart.
+You will most likely miss your flight because of the delays.

-- Form DS-82 (on the U.S. Department of State’s website) – be sure to sign and date it.
+- If mailing your application, fill out Form DS-82 (on the U.S. Department of State’s website).
+Be sure to sign and date it.

 - Your most recent U.S. Passport (book or card).